Location of Atmosphere, Philippines

 There are many ways to arrive at Atmosphere, either by plane, ferry or overland.
 We can help you by suggesting several domestic transportation options.
 Philippine Airlines and Cebu Pacific fly to Dumaguete from Manila, and the flight takes just over one hour.

-Once you land in Dumaguete/Sibulan airport, we can pick you up with a private sanitized van.
-The cost is currently 3000 pesos per room per way.
+Once you land in Dumaguete/Sibulan airport, we can pick you up with a private van (3000 php per room per way).
 Please make sure to contact us 48 hours in advance to arrange it.
-Due to local Covid-measures, we currently do not offer any other modes of transportation.

 Negros Island can also be reached by road from Cebu City, via a 5-6 hour car ride to the southern tip of Cebu Island.
 The ferry takes around 30 minutes.
 We will pick you up (same rate as above) and transfer you to Atmosphere, which will take about an hour.